dianding0102/dian_web/index.md

 </p>

 <p>
     In my spare time, I enjoy anime, fitness and travelling.
 I have a Bichon Frise called Xiao Kui and a Ragdoll cat called Xiao Shin.
-Due to the epidemic, they are now with my parents and my jurlfriend.
+Due to the epidemic, they are now with my parents and my girlfriend.
 </p>